How much time do you spend on the frontline?

 However, the cloak of seniority can shield you from regular direct customer contact.

 As a result, you put yourself at risk of not fully understanding what your customers really want.
 As a further consequence, you may even miss out on ways to respond better to their rapidly changing needs.

 Contrast this with the successful business leaders who go out of their way to engage with their staff and customers

 Take Justin King for example.
 His turnaround plan – called Making Sainsbury’s Great Again – gained traction because he spent time on the shop floor communicating face to face with Sainsbury’s workers and the customers that they serve.

 Or the legendary Richard Branson who is regularly seen at the sharp end of his many business ventures and is reputed never to say no to his staff’s ideas and initiatives.

-OK, so we may not be at the top of the organisation and therefore have less room to escape the hidebound rules of corporate bureaucracy, but we can all consciously make that decision every once in a while to leave the comfort of the manager’s office and walk in the customers’ shoes.
+However, we can all consciously make that decision every once in a while to leave the comfort of the manager’s office and walk in the customers’ shoes.

+Listen and learn.
 I guarantee it will be the best time investment you can make this summer.